silasdurans/demostration/README.md

 -Learning Github

-1. I Know how to push modifications to guthub
+1. I Know how to push modifications to github